rbuurma/aydelotte-sem-2018/AydelotteLiberalArtsSeminarSyllabus.md

 Visitors: Jim Bock (Vice President of Admissions, Swarthmore), Emily Almas (Associate Dean of Admissions and Director of Recruitment, Swarthmore)

-Steinberg, *The Gatekeepers*, Introduction, pp. 1-54 Jason England, “Admissions Confidential”, Chronicle of Higher Education, Dec 3 2017 Interview with Lani Guinier about *The Tyranny of the Meritocracy* Massey and Charles, *The Source of the River*, Chapter Eight Scott Carlson, “Should Everyone Go to College?”, Chronicle of Higher Education, May 2016, Sarah Brown, “In a Region With Few College Degrees, People Pin Their Hopes on Trump”, Chronicle of Higher Education, Jan 12 2018
+Steinberg, *The Gatekeepers*, Introduction, pp. 1-54

+Jason England, “Admissions Confidential”, Chronicle of Higher Education, Dec 3 2017

+Interview with Lani Guinier about *The Tyranny of the Meritocracy*

+Massey and Charles, *The Source of the River*, Chapter Eight

+Scott Carlson, “Should Everyone Go to College?”, Chronicle of Higher Education, May 2016,

+Sarah Brown, “In a Region With Few College Degrees, People Pin Their Hopes on Trump”, Chronicle of Higher Education, Jan 12 2018

-Helen Vendler, “Writers and Artists at Harvard”, November 2012 College Confidential
+Helen Vendler, “Writers and Artists at Harvard”, November 2012

-Response paper: Keton, Bobby
-Reading summary: Laura, Christian, Bobby
-Microflection: everybody
+College Confidential

 ### Week 8: spring break